 5 cool photo sharing apps that make sending pictures fun

-High-class first world problem right there, we get it, but still – there are apps out there that make the process less of a chore and much more entertaining, or at least – freeflowing.
-We picked out 5 of them that we find useful for various case scenarios – check them out below, and let us know which ones you found interesting!
+High-class first world problem right there, we get it, but still – there are picture-sending apps out there that make the process less of a chore and much more entertaining, or at least – freeflowing.
+We picked out 5 of them that we find useful for various case scenarios – check them out below, and let us know which picture sending app you found interesting!

 Microsoft's offering is a cool little way of showing your photos, without having to pass your handset around the table.
 What it does is, it allows you to view a slideshow of pre-selected snaps on your mobile device, and have your friends see the exact same pictures as you are looking at them.

 The first step for a Xim sharing session is to choose which pictures you wish to showcase – either do it from the phone's gallery and press the “share via...
 Xim” option, or just pick them out from within the app.
 Secondly, select the contacts you are going to show the pictures to – if they have Xim, they will receive a notification via the app, if they don't – they will receive a text message with a link to a web-based version of your slideshow – quite cool.